Railways To Get Fleet Of 20 Modern Coaches By End Of Month - UrduPoint

 "Pakistan Railways is rigorously pursuing Main Line-I project under the China-Pakistan Economic Corridor (CPEC) to upgrade its track which faced delay during the last four years," he said.

-The official said the journey time would be reduced by half after the implementation of the project.

-To a question, he said 50 kiometres Narowal Chak Amru section was closed in 2005 due to huge recurring operational losses, over aged track and non-remunerative section.
+To a question, he said the 50 kilometers Narowal Chak Amru section was closed in 2005 due to huge recurring operational losses, an over-aged track, and a non-remunerative section.

-He said that one train 229-UP and 230 DN use to run from Lahore to Narowal Chak Amru Station and back, only on Sundays and occupancy of this train was only 14 percent for the year (2004-2005).
+He said that one train 229-UP and 230 DN used to run from Lahore to Narowal Chak Amru Station and back, only on Sundays, and occupancy of this train was only 14 percent for the year (2004-2005).